 Mysqldump – u user_name – p password databasename tablename – WHERE = “join_date”=’2020-09-20’

 Mysqldump does not generally consume ample CPU assets on modern hardware because, by default, mysqldump applies only one thread.
 Therefore, this process is suitable for a deeply overburdened server.

 We implement the mysqldump query tool to build up a backup of MySQL databases in the server.

-Making backup of a database by mysqldump tool.
+I am making a backup of a database with the mysqldump tool.

 Following is the command that backups data of only one database from the MySQL Server:

 mysqldump -- user=<username> -- password=<password> -- resultfile=<backup_file_path> -- databases <databasename>

 - The username defines the user account to log in to the MySQL server.

 - The password denotes the password used for the username.
 If there is no password, leave a blank space.